jnes92/coursera-machine-learning/04-coursera-deeplearning-specialisation/a-Neural Networks and Deep Learning/index.md

 - $log p(..) = \sum_{i=1}^m -L (\hat{y}^{(i)},y^{(i)} = - \sum  L((\hat{y}^{(i)},y^{(i)}$
 - Cost function was: $J(w,b) = \frac{1}{m} \sum_{i=1}^m L((\hat{y}^{(i)},y^{(i)})$
 - by minimizing cost we are maximazing likelihood estimation

+# Heroes of Deep Learning
+## Week 2 - Peiter Abbeel

+how did you end up doing this ?
+- wanted to go pro basketball
+- fun, but no carrer
+- physics and math
+- study engineering
+- everything interesting after studying
+- **AI WON**, because it can help all things
+- not one specific discipline

+why is dl / reinforcement learning taking off?
+- autonomous helicopter
+- robot for laundry
+- combination of learning & domain expertise
+- expertise is time-consuming to build knowledge
+- 2012 imageNet breakthrough for supervised learning
+- revisit reinforcement learning and test

+whats next ?
+- more questions in deep reinforcement learning
+- where is data from
+- how do you understand
+- safety issues
+- representation part can be
+- tease appart the pattern for reinforcement
+- how to learn safely
+- how to keep learning, if you are pretty good already
+- take a step back: learn reinforcement learning algorithm
+- learned programs that learns the entire learning program
+- do reinforcement learning as inner loop inside other algorithm

+how has understanding evolved?
+- master in stanford
+- initial knowledge from ai class
+- making sure you can see the connection to where its doing sth

+how to enter ai career
+- good time to enter ai
+- high demand of people, lot opportunities
+- self study a lot, Andrej Karpathys DL course
+- Berkely Deep Reinforcement Learning
+- try things yourself with TensorFlow, PyTorch, Theano, etc..
+- practice, practice
+- 16year old UK was kaggle 1st place

+phd or job at big company ?
+- how much mentoring you get ?
+- dedicated job to help you
+- in companies it depends, not much guarantee
+- key: some one accelerates progress

+what deep reinforcement learning good at?
+- atari games from pixels
+- Berkeley: robot simulated learns walking
+- not starting from scratch would be nice

+how quickly deep reinforcement learning will be deployed?
+- starts with supervised learning
+- lot of business will be built like this
+- over time you start to give it objectives of achievements
+- bootstrapped by behavioural cloning